usermac/jcpsdirectory/README.md

 # jcpsdirectory
 10/23/2015—Louisville, Kentucky.
-Process to move data from Etherpad to the JCPS live website.
-Immutable Data is in the Etherpad that any JCPS connected computer can edit.
-Etherpad is a subdomain only reachable by a JCPS connected computer and a single source for the data.
+Process to move data from Etherpad to the JCPS live website http://www.jefferson.kyschools.us/phone/ .
+Immutable Data is in the Etherpad that any JCPS connected computer can edit. http://etherpad.jefferson.kyschools.us is a subdomain only reachable by a JCPS connected computer ( Intranet ) and a single source for the data.

 # Benefits